 The ConfigReq message is used to identify the Gateway to the Multicast Configuration System (MCS) and to communicate any capabilities from the Gateway to the MCS.
+Capabilities will be sent using URL parameters.

-Request Direction: EMC to MCS
+Request Direction: EMC to MCS Method: HTTP GET

-Method: HTTP POST

-Message URL: http:// <device-url>/mcs/ConfigReq/<deviceid></deviceid></device-url>
+Message URL: http://<device-url>/mcs/ConfigReq/<deviceId>

-Children: Capability (0N)
+Children: Capability (0..N)